Domssson/DexprOS/README.md

 - Either Clang or MinGW cross-compiler,
 - CMake build system.
-- `mtools` for generating a disk image for VMs.
+- `mtools` for generating disk images for VMs.